 Ayngelina – Bacon is Magic

-Walk along the Willamette River, ride a tram up the mountain, enjoy breathtaking waterfalls or take a deep dive into the American history.
+Walk along the Willamette River, ride a tram up to the mountain, enjoy breathtaking waterfalls or take a deep dive into American history.
 Spend a day exploring the many fountains in the city and the artistic Pioneer Courthouse Square.
 Portland has the most breweries and independent microbreweries of any city in the world.
 This city also houses the best street food and specialty cafes.
 Portland is known for its tax-free shopping so make sure to travel with enough space!

 Deepika – Deexterous